linkedin/li-apache-kafka-clients/README.md

 ===================

 ### Introduction ###
-LiKafka-Clients is a wrapper Kafka clients library built on top of Vanilla Apache Kafka clients.
+LiKafka-Clients is a wrapper Kafka clients library built on top of vanilla Apache Kafka clients.

 Apache Kafka has now become a very popular messaging system and is well known for its low latency, high throughput and durable messaging.
 At LinkedIn, we have built an [ecosystem around Kafka](https://engineering.linkedin.com/blog/2016/04/kafka-ecosystem-at-linkedin) to power our infrastructure.
 In our ecosystem, LiKafka-Clients library is a fundamental component for many functions such as auditing, data format standardization, large message handling, and so on.

-LiKafka-Clients is designed to be fully compatible with Apache Kafka Vanilla clients.
+LiKafka-Clients is designed to be fully compatible with Apache Kafka vanilla clients.
 Both LiKafkaProducer and LiKafkaConsumer implement the vanilla Kafka Producer and Consumer interface.

 LiKafka-Clients is also highly customizable so the users can plug in their own wire protocol for large message segments and auditor implementation.